 The key takeaway here is that, assuming you're on board with Redfin's tech-centric and team-driven approach, the experience and outcome really comes down to the individual agent you work with.

 ALWAYS read local reviews and interview multiple agents — from Redfin and other brokerages in your area — to compare rates and find the best option for you.

 Additional Redfin services

-- RedfinNow: Redfin’s new direct cash buyer service.
+RedfinNow is a service that will buy your home for cash.
 If your home qualifies, you can get a cash offer and close in as few as 10 days for a 6–12% fee.

 Conclusion: Is Redfin a good option for you?

 Redfin is a totally legitimate company and service that has helped thousands of people buy and sell homes.
-Ultimately, whether it's a good choice for you really depends on your preferences, situation, and the quality of the Redfin Agents in your area.
+Ultimately, whether it's a good choice for you really depends on your preferences, situation, and the quality of the Redfin agents in your area.

 Remember, there's never any obligation when you interview an agent or service.
-Always conduct multiple interviews so you can compare rates, strengths and weakness, and personalities to find the right fit and get the best outcome on your sale.
+Always conduct multiple interviews so you can compare rates, strengths and weaknesses, and personalities to find the right fit and get the best outcome on your sale.

 Redfin locations, minimum fees, contact info